 If you or someone you know has ever been confined at a hospital, you know how extended stays can take a toll on patients and their families.
 Those waiting to recover might find their stay to be quite dull, while those anticipating medical procedures can get wrapped up in anxiety.

 Although medical situations are often uncertain, getting the right care and packing the right items for extended stays can make a difference in a patient’s overall well-being.
 With this, you may want to consider a leading hospital with adequate care facilities and highly skilled staff to make hospital stays as reasonable as possible.
 As one study suggests, length of hospital stay (LOS) is a key indicator of efficient hospital management, high quality of care, and overall good delivery of medical services.
-As such, it’s also important for family members to decide on a facility that can provide timely medical services and make extended stays as comfortable as can be.
+As such, it’s also important for family members to decide on a facility that can provide timely medical services and make extended stays as comfortable as possible.

 In Singapore, the reasons for prolonged hospital stays include surgical interventions, ongoing medical treatment, and intravenous chemotherapy/radiotherapy needs.
-Some procedures such as intravenous antibiotics delivery are now treated as day procedures, eliminating the need for a longer hospital stay.
+Some procedures such as intravenous antibiotic delivery are now treated as day procedures, eliminating the need for a longer hospital stay.

 Whatever the reason may be for your extended stay, the items that you bring should be able to make the experience a lot more comfortable.
 With that in mind, here are some of the essentials to pack when extended stays seem to be inevitable.